larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 gnome and a little little piece of metal with a triangle on it.
-Now what we're seeing here now is the video sector.
+Now what we're seeing here now is the vidissector.
-This this in this era we were probably working with 16 K of 36 bit memory, so there was no way that you could hold a whole raster of of of data in the computer.
+This this in this era we were probably working with 16K of 36-bit memory, so there was no way that you could hold a whole raster of of of data in the computer.
 (43:00)
 You know it's just completely impossible.
-So in order to deal with that situation, we made our own camera called a video sector and this is a camera that had.
+So in order to deal with that situation, we made our own camera called a vidissector and this is a camera that had.
 Random access deflection.
 You'd say you know I XY.
 You feed that out it it it